cwendorf/EASI/B-TutorialExamples/Factorial/README.md

 ---

-## Factorial Between-Subjects Tutorial
+## Factorial (Between-Subjects) Tutorial

 ### Overview of the Examples

-The **Factorial** files analyze an example of a two-factor between-subjects design.
+The **Factorial** files analyze an example of a a factorial (between-subjects) design by applying the estimate, plot, test, and standardize functions for a factor separately at levels of the second factor in a two-factor design.
 These analyses include the following:

-- Analyses of Multiple Groups (equivalent to one-sample analyses of each level of the design)
+- Analyses of Mutiple Groups (equivalent to one-sample analyses for each level of a factor, separately at levels of the second factor)
-- Analyses of Marginal Means (equivalent to one-sample analyses of the marginal means)
-- Analyses of Main Effects (equivalent to a comparison analysis of marginal means for each factor in the design)
+- Analyses of Group Differences (equivalent to a comparison analysis of two levels of a factor, separately at levels of the second factor)
-- Analyses of the Interaction (equivalent to comparisons analysis of the simple effects)
+- Analyses of a Group Contrast (equivalent to a contrast analysis of all levels of a factor, separately at levels of the second factor)

 ### Files for this Example